vicevirus/Prayer-Time-Quran-Flutter/README.md

 A flutter app to check prayer times in Malaysia online/offline and Quran offline.Dark Mode and Light Mode switch included.
 Quran translation in English and Malay is also available.

+Here is the release apk<br/>
+<a href="https://raw.githubusercontent.com/vicevirus/prayertimeandquranflutterMalaysia/master/app-release.apk">Download (20.6mb)</a><br/>

+Remember to turn on unknown sources in settings and click 'install anyway' during installation.

 # Screenshots